atidepod/cypher-startup-cs260-2025/README.md

 ## 🚀 Specification Deliverable

-> [!NOTE]
->  Fill in this sections as the submission artifact for this deliverable.
-You can refer to this [example](https://github.com/webprogramming260/startup-example/blob/main/README.md) for inspiration.

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [x] Proper use of Markdown
+- '[x]' Proper use of Markdown
-- [x] A concise and compelling elevator pitch
+- '[x]' A concise and compelling elevator pitch
 - [x] Description of key features
 - [x] Description of how you will use each technology
 - [x] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.